Sankars5/Amadeus/README.md

 Requeirements :
-C++11 or higher standard version is needed, else few features may not be working. nlohmann/json library for JSON parsing tinyxml2 library for XML parsing
+C++11 or higher standard version is needed, else few features may not be working.
+Need nlohmann/json library for JSON parsing.
+Need tinyxml2 library for XML parsing.

 Compile and Run: